The Further Adventures of Sherlock Holmes: The Abergavenny Murder

 First transmitted on 18 May 2004, this story is based on a reference from Doyle's short story "The Adventure of the Priory School": "... the Abergavenny murder is coming up for trial."

 Holmes and Watson can rarely have been faced with such an uncooperative and unusual client, and they have just forty minutes to find out what problem has brought him to 221B Baker Street before the heavy boots of the official police force start clumping up the stairs.

-This episode is performed in real time.
+This episode is unique in the series in that it is performed in real time.
+The pre-credits is a Harold Pinter parody, complete with the lengthy pauses.